 After months of making offers, you finally get an offer accepted.
-Escrow is opened and the thlender orders appraisal.
+Escrow is opened and the lender orders appraisal.
 The appraisal report comes back and to your astonishment, the house of your dreams comes back under Sales price.
 In order words, the value is less than the purchase price….What do you don now??

 First, what is an appraisal ?….An appraisal is the monetary value on a property given by a licensed home appraiser. appraising a property a home buyer has an idea of the “fair market value” on home.
 The appraisal helps to determine whether you’re over-paying for a home relative to similar for-sale homes, or getting a “good price”.
 In a refinance , the appraisal report — except those using a no-appraisal-needed streamlined refinance — the appraisal helps to determine your mortgage eligibility.